Review Panel Terms of Reference (updated 15 Nov 2024)

 - The Chair of the Review Panel has the authority to advise the NASC or EGL site, as appropriate, that:

-- It is recognised the there may be less information available when urgent action is proposed than would normally be required by the Review Panel.
+- It is recognised there may be less information available when urgent action is proposed than would normally be required by the Review Panel.
 As a result:

-- The Review Panel will reconsider the decision as soon as possible, in order to maintain oversight of residential and community support costs generally and to set expectations of longer-term solutions – in particular whether a transitional period in residential care will be considered, or whether a community alternative should be pursued.
+- The Review Panel will reconsider the decision as soon as possible, to maintain oversight of residential and community support costs generally and to set expectations of longer-term solutions – in particular whether a transitional period in residential care will be considered, or whether a community alternative should be pursued.

-Appeal of Review Panel decisions
+Appeal of Review Panel Recommendations

 Seeking reconsideration